uoe-agents/epymarl/README.md

 See our blog post here: https://agents.inf.ed.ac.uk/blog/epymarl/

 ## Update as of *June 2024*!

+### Support for training in environments with individual rewards for all agents
 Previously PyMARL and EPyMARL only supported training of MARL algorithms in common-reward environments.
 To support environments which naturally provide individual rewards for agents (e.g. LBF and RWARE), we previously scalarised the rewards of all agents using a sum operation to obtain a single common reward that was then given to all agents.
 We are glad to announce that EPyMARL now supports training in general-sum reward environments (for all algorithms that are sound to train in general-sum reward settings)!

 - **Algorithms that support general-sum reward envs**: IA2C, IPPO, MAA2C, MAPPO, IQL, PAC